arve0/system-install/README.md

 > Get the install command for the system packaging manager, e.g. `sudo apt-get install` for Debian-based systems.

+This package differs from fork https://github.com/arve0/system-install in that it will also install the package if pass the package name and all necessary dependent packages from within Node JS onto host.

 `system-installer` will try to find which system packaging is installed for the given `process.platform`.
 If no system package manager is found, `'your_package_manager install'` is returned.

 ## Install